ArcBlock/forge-docs/src/txs/README.md

 Document will be exposed soon.

+### Atomic Swap

+Atomic swap is a technology to do trading across two chains.
+The main protocols include:

+  * set_up_swap: creates a swap state that temporarily hold the assets and token to swap.
+See: [Set Up Swap Transaction](atomic-swap/set_up.md)
+  * retrieve_swap: retrieves the token and assets for the receiver of the swap.
+See: [Retrieve Swap](atomic-swap/retrieve.md)
+  * revoke_swap: revokes the swap for the sender of the swap.
+See: [Revoke Swap](atomic-swap/revoke.md)

+The overall steps to do an atomic swap is like:
+  1. Alice sets up a swap with a hashlock for Bob on chain A.
+  2. Bob sets up a swap with the same hashlock for Alice on chain B.
+  3. Alice retrieves the swap on chain B by revealing the hashkey.
+  4. Bob retrieves the swap on chain A by using the same hashkey.

+Alternatively, if Alice wants to cancel this swap before step 3, she can revoke the swap state and then Bob will notice the cancellation and he can revokes his swap as well.

 ## How to write a transaction protocol

 To write a new transaction protocol you basically need to prepare the following files: